 - is original, non-public information the OSC was not aware of;

-- is provided on a voluntary basis, meaning the information was not requested or compelled by the OSC, any other Canadian securities commission or the SEC;
+- is provided on a voluntary basis, meaning the information was not requested or compelled by the OSC, any other Canadian securities commission, or by the SEC;

 - relates to a possible serious violation of Ontario securities laws that has occurred, is occurring or is about to occur; and

-- leads to the commencement of OSC administrative proceedings under s.127 of the Securities Act (Ontario) (Act) that result in an enforcement outcome, including a settlement, with an order or agreement to pay total monetary sanctions of more than $1 million (excluding costs), and the outcome would have to be final and no longer appealable.
+- leads to the commencement of OSC administrative proceedings under s.127 of the Securities Act (Ontario) (the Act), which result in an enforcement outcome, including a settlement, with an order or agreement to pay total monetary sanctions of more than $1 million (excluding costs), and the outcome would have to be final and no longer appealable.

 A whistleblower award would not be available where the individual:

 - provides information that is misleading or untrue, has no merit, or lacks specificity;

 - provides information that is subject to solicitor-client privilege;

 - provides information obtained through the course of a financial audit when engaged to provide audit services;

 - has or had job responsibilities as a Chief Compliance Officer (CCO) or equivalent position or is or was a director or officer at the time the information was acquired, and acquired the information as a result of an organization’s internal reporting or investigation processes for dealing with possible violations of securities laws;